junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Sequoia-Kings Canyon National Park Wilderness Act of 2007”.
+This Act may be cited as the “Sequoia and Kings Canyon National Parks Wilderness Act of 2008”.

 ## § 2.
 Definitions